HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/How to Create and Deploy a Signed WDAC Policy.md

 Since you are using Administrator account, you can by default use Enhanced session in Hyper-V too.

-To request the certificate and enroll it, you can follow [the official Microsoft guide](https://learn.microsoft.com/en-us/windows/security/threat-protection/windows-defender-application-control/create-code-signing-cert-for-windows-defender-application-control).
+To request the certificate and enroll it, you can follow [the Microsoft guide](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/windows-defender-application-control/deployment/create-code-signing-cert-for-wdac).

 <br>